brooksmast1 (21K)

 Louise Brooks was very intelligent and never played a "good girl" or bimbo.
 Directors liked her for what she did for the eyes but film fans saw how good an actress she was and many times she was playing herself.

-Current actress Lindsay Lohan has a lot in common with Brooks in that they both have fun off screen and kill on screen.
-They both have pissed off studios with their antics off screen.
+Actress Lindsay Lohan had a lot in common with Brooks in that they both had way too much fun off screen and killed it on screen.
+Both also pissed off studios and other suits with the off screen antics.
+However Louise's only addictions were alcohol and sex.

 More information: